evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

   running the task group but with a different task execution, it's treated like a new task group, so it will run the teardown group commands, clear the task directory, and re-run the setup group commands.

+#### TearDown task and teardown group reliability
+Both `teardown_task` and `teardown_group` are not 100% guaranteed to run.
+If a host runs into an issue and needs to exit before it ran the `teardown_task` or `teardown_group`, it will exit without running the teardown commands.

+However, the likelihood of encountering this scenario is higher with `teardown_group` compared to the `teardown_task`.
+That is because `teardown_group` runs after the next task has already been assigned to the host (and it was able to determine that the next task is not part of the same task group).
+There are a few actions and checks that are performed before a task is assigned to the host during which it may encounter a situation where the agent is asked to exit.

 ### Task Dependencies